Computing the k Densest Subgraphs of a Graph: Conclusion

 \section{Conclusion}

-This paper introduces and studies three natural variants for computing the $k$ densest subgraphs of a given graph, a central problem in graph data mining.
-In the variant where no overlap is allowed, we prove that the problem NP-hard for $k\geq 3$.
-For the variant when the graphs are required only to be distinct, we show that the problem is fixed-parameter tractable with respect to $k$, and admits a PTAS for $k=O(1)$.
-When a limited of overlap is allowed between the subgraphs, we prove that the problem is NP-hard for $k= 2$.
-This later result can be extended to $k \geq 2$, but the details are somewhat technical, and are omitted to the full version of the paper.
+This paper studies a natural variant for computing $k$ densest subgraphs of a given graph, a central problem in graph data mining.
+We show that the problem is fixed-parameter tractable with respect to $k$, and admits a PTAS for $k=O(1)$.

-From a theoretical perspective, the most interesting problem that is left open by our paper is whether the basic variant, \kDenseSub{}, is NP-hard for unbounded $k$.
+From a theoretical perspective, the most interesting problem that is left open by our paper is whether \kDenseSub{} is NP-hard for unbounded $k$.
 However, we feel that for most practical settings, the number~$k$ of solution subgraphs should be significantly smaller than the size~$n$ of the network.
-Thus, we feel that examining the three variants of \kDenseSub{} on specific social network models might be more interesting from a practical point of view.
+Thus, we feel that examining the problem on specific social network models might be more interesting from a practical point of view.
 Finally, we have considered unweighted graphs, a natural direction is whether it is possible to extend the results to edge-weighted graphs.